GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

         if (!session.dialogData.severity) {
             var choices = ['high', 'normal', 'low'];
-            builder.Prompts.choice(session, 'Which is the severity of this problem?', choices);
+            builder.Prompts.choice(session, 'Which is the severity of this problem?', choices, { listStyle: builder.ListStyle.button });
         } else {
             next();
         }